jaredpetersen/kafka-connect-redis/docs/demo/SINK.md

 Write records to the `redis.commands` topic:

-**IMPORTANT:** The following avro example does not completely work [due to a bug in the avro console producer](https://github.com/confluentinc/schema-registry/issues/898).
-A fix has been merged but Confluent has not published a new Docker image for it yet.
-In the meantime, you may only issue one Redis command type per topic if you are using the avro console producer.
+**IMPORTANT:** The following Avro example does not completely work [due to a bug in the Avro console producer](https://github.com/confluentinc/schema-registry/issues/898).
+A fix has been merged but Confluent has not published a new Docker image for it yet (6.1.0+).
+In the meantime, you may only issue one Redis command type per topic if you are using the Avro console producer.

 ```bash
 kafka-avro-console-producer \